Nyanna/XY.JCms/core/Readme.txt

 -capable of very strong concurrency features
--very high performance out of the box and an gain of 200% when using output caching -one cloudable codebase to deliver all ever needed frontends on demand in runtime
+-very high performance out of the box and an gain of 200% when using output caching -one cloudable codebase to deliver all ever needed frontends on demand in runtime -DTO transfer of all configuration via JAXB and JPA(eclipselink) -an small configset gets expanded to an independent configbase so its easy to configure and rely on -mvn plugin to commit and convert simple xml <> JAXB xml <> jpa context

 #
-# Phase 2 will cover (~64 MH +/-50%)
+# Phase 2 will cover (~40 MH +/-50%)
 #

--the db schemata and connectors, eclipselink
--CLI tool insert UC from xml, convert human xml to JAXB -CLI tool insert ranslation from xml
--usecase templating esp. inheritance for mainlayout or implicite dependency loading > todo -partial component tree rendering & caching - think about rendering only subcomponents pathes, or init without an use case an litle component tree an render an asingle content list
+-usecase templating esp. inheritance for mainlayout -partial component tree rendering & caching - think about rendering only subcomponents pathes, or init without an use case an litle component tree an render an asingle content list
 ?single usecase controller example
 -Local Test coverage
 	1. junit tests for isolated components // whats about no markup checks ?
-	2. junit tests for rendering predefined usecases // done
-	3. dbrun to check if UCs would run with local build/changed components - implement usecase validation as maven plugin target

--more jj usecases and components, inclusive fully functional jj order
+	3. dbrun to check if UCs would run with local build/changed components - implement usecase validation as maven plugin target ?fully functional jj order

 #TODO
--overthink classloader structure and the db classlaoder| the config adapter get the same classloader as the pools, they have to load the components with that
 -xml cdata für fragmente ausserdem attribute sortierung (http://jaxb.java.net/faq/JaxbCDATASample.java), inline fragments via resource laden, obmitted config  bug for enumset db

 #